wcarmon/docs/rust/protobuf.md

     1. write/serialize by converting to `i32` (`From` or pure `fn`)
 1. generated types are not convenient enough to represent the domain, so conversion required
 1. in `lib.rs`, define module for my protos defined in another crate
+1. in `build.rs` message_attribute must be defined for protos defined in another crate
 1. package names must not have parent/child relationship
     1. Bad: use `com.foo.aa` in `com.foo.aa.bb`
     1. Good: use `com.foo.aa.common` in `com.foo.aa.bb`